-The economic value of cash and cash equivalents (cash and demand deposits) came to €211,630 thousand (December 31, 2022: €59,638 thousand).
-The difference of €156 thousand compared with the HGB carrying amount arose because the latter was limited to the cost where the term to maturity was more than one year.
-The affected accounts are denominated in Canadian dollars.
-The year-on-year increase in the economic value was mainly attributable to higher current bank balances as of the reporting date.
+The economic value of cash and cash equivalents (cash and demand deposits) came to €119,861 thousand (December 31, 2023: €211,630 thousand).
+The year-on-year decrease in the economic value was mainly attributable to lower current bank balances as of the reporting date.